OWASP/www-chapter-lucknow/tab_leaders.md

 ---
-title: leaders
+title: Leaders
-displaytext: Leaders
+displaytext: Leadership
+layout: null
 tab: true
-order: 1
+order: 2
-tags: lko
+tags: lucknow
 ---

-## Example
+## Leadership Team

-test
+The OWASP Lucknow Chapter is led by:

+- **Arsalan Rizwan**
+- **Aniket Maurya**

+You can connect with us via our Meetup page or at events.